tordable/XlsxReports/README.md

 There are 3 basic elements:

 * A _data table_ contains the data for the report
-* A _table style_ indicates how a single table is formatted
+* A _style_ indicates how a single table is formatted
-* A _report layout_ indicates how different tables are formatted.
+* A _layout_ indicates how different tables are formatted.
 Layouts are structured as a tree.
 The layout references the data and style

 A report is built from a single layout.
 A parent layout may contain child